Skip to main content

 2. Safety advice

-The easiest and best way to protect yourself and your family from fire is with a smoke alarm.
-We know that you are seven times more likely to die in a fire if you don’t have working smoke alarms in your home.
+The easiest and most effective way to protect yourself and your family from fire is by having working smoke detectors.
+Without them, you are ten times more likely to die in a fire at home.

 Share